dmonesi-bioreference/test/docs/security_review.md

   - This prevents man-in-the-middle attacks by allowing browsers to know they should load a site via HTTPS before an initial load, which would otherwise be vulnerable to a downgrade attack prior to the `Strict-Transport-Security` header being used
 - Try to remove inline styles so we can remove `unsafe-inline` from the `style-src` in the `Content-Security-Policy` header
 - Find out what the Imperva script is and how to make it allowed
+- Investigate if we need all the above security headers enabled on auth0 - at present they are not